ActiveSolution/active-lab-iac2022/labs/bicep.md

 var keyVaultName = 'keyvault${uniqueString(resourceGroup().id)}'
 ```

-* Then use the snippet again by typing in the template.bicept file *res-keyvault* and hit ENTER to create the resource for the azure keyvault.
+* Then create the keyvault resource by writing *res-keyvault* in the template.bicep file and hit ENTER

 * Use the variable to assign the name to the vault.
   ```bicep
   resource keyVault 'Microsoft.KeyVault/vaults@2019-09-01' = {
     name: keyVaultName
   ```
 * Remove everything except name, location, tenantId and the sku properties.

+* Change **location** to use the location parameter

-Change the tenantId property to reference the tenantId property of the current subscription (which you can access through the subscription() function)
+* Modify the **tenantId** property to reference the tenantId property of the current subscription (which you can access through the subscription() function)

 ```bicep
 tenantId: subscription().tenantId